 Faculty Snapshot: Finding a remedy for health care's struggles

-Assistant professor of Supply Chain Management, program director for the Masters of Science in Healthcare Services Management program
+Assistant professor of Supply Chain Management, program director for the Masters of Science in Healthcare Management and Analytics program

 Expertise: Healthcare operations management.
 His research examines the supply and demand relationship in healthcare with focuses on efficiency, clinical quality and patient outcomes.